OwenHua666/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using color features and HOG features.
 The code is in the ninth code block in the Ipython Notebook.
+I first extracted color features and hog features from "car" pictures and "notcar" pictures using the parameters obtained from the experiment and function written before.
+Then, I stacked the features together and used "StandardScaler()" from Sklearn package to normalize the extracted features.
+I also splited the data into training set and validation set and shuffle them.
+After this, I used GridSearchCV to find the best parameter combination used for SVM (Kernel:'linear', C:0.1). aFTER, I trained the SVM using training dataset and validate my SVM using the validation dataset.
+The final score obtained by this linear SVM model is

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search random window positions at random scales all over the image and came up with this.
+### Show Image
+I use different sliding window sizes and manually choose them based on the rule that the far windows should be smaller than the closer windows.
+I use sizes of the cars in the test image as the reference when choosing the window size.
+### Show Image

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---